JosephMcGrath/josephmcgrath.github.io/markdown/Polygon_Cleanup_in_SpatiaLite.md

 END;
 ```

-This ended up being an unweildy pile of functions because of all the things I'm trying to do at once.
+This ended up being an unwieldy pile of functions because of all the things I'm trying to do at once.
 I'm considering pushing out a lot of this into a few temporary tables to give a clearer syntax, though that might add quite a bit of overhead.
 Some savings might come from only having the ````ST_Union```` subquery once.
 This is going to need a little bit of testing - but if I can avoid the pyramid of function, then maintaining and tuning this will be a *lot* easier.
 If needed later I can just crunch down the end product into a single statement.

-More importantly - this actually does most of what I'm after, dealing with most small digitisaion problems.
+More importantly - this actually does most of what I'm after, dealing with most small digitisation problems.

 ## Using a Temporary Table